sql-sith/cdc-2024-competition/resources/GREEN_DOCS.md

 ![Type in your username and press ENTER.](img/putty_doc_4.png)

-Type in your password an press ENTER.
+Type in your password and press ENTER.

 ![Type in your password an press ENTER.](img/putty_doc_5.png)